Rachel del Mar

-Rachel Marguerite "Cutie" Borromeo del Mar (born November 3, 1966) is a Filipina politician.
+Rachel Marguerite "Cutie" Borromeo del Mar (born November 3, 1966) is a Filipino politician.
 She currently serves as the representative for the 1st district of Cebu City, a post she also held from 2010 to 2013.

 Early life and education

 A native of Cebu City, del Mar spent her elementary years at the Cebu International School, and went to high school at Saint Theresa's College of Cebu.
-She began collegiate studies at the University of the Philippines Cebu, majoring in hotel and restaurant management, and eventually earned her B.A. in mass communications, cum laude, at the University of San Jose-Recoletos.
+She began collegiate studies at the University of the Philippines Cebu (then a college of the University of the Philippines Visayas), majoring in hotel and restaurant management, and eventually earned her B.A. in mass communications, cum laude, at the University of San Jose-Recoletos.
 She is currently working towards a master's degree in public management at the Ateneo de Manila University.

 Early career

 In 2007, then president Gloria Macapagal Arroyo appointed del Mar to the board of directors of the Cultural Center of the Philippines.
 That same year, she was also named as one of the board members of the Movie and Television Review and Classification Board (MTRCB).
 Her tenure with both institutions lasted until November 2009.

 Del Mar started co-hosting the talk show "She Said, She Said" in August 2008 with Jackie Aquino-Gavino, a TV personality and a first cousin of then president Benigno Aquino III.
 Aside from this, she has also performed with the theater group Repertory Philippines, has done both runway and commercial modeling, and has played bit parts in both local and foreign films shot in the Philippines.

 Her most recent position prior to taking her congressional seat was as chief of staff to her father, former Congressman and Deputy Speaker of the House of Representatives Raul del Mar.
 She held this post from July 2008 to November 2009 to which she then resigned to begin her electoral campaign.